aminemoussi/Image-Processing-Projects/README.md

-# Image Processing - Flower Detection
+# Image Processing - Color Detection

 This repository contains a project that detects and outlines yellow colored objects in a video using OpenCV.
 The script processes frames, applies color masking, and uses connected components to draw separate bounding boxes around each object.